-General salary increases are assumed to occur annually on 1 September, reflecting typical practice of scheme employers.
+General salary increases are assumed to occur annually at the start of the financial year, reflecting typical practice of scheme employers.

-Progression / promotional increases are assumed to occur evenly throughout the year (so on average halfway through).
+Progression / promotional increases are assumed to occur evenly throughout the year (so, on average, halfway through).

 Final Pensionable Pay